archive-of-fallen/type/README.md

 # Type
-Single-file, lightweight type() function in JavaScript
+Single-file, lightweight type() function in JavaScript.

 ### Why?
 Why not?